Skip over main navigation

 Deaf children can learn to listen and speak – like their hearing peers.
 What's the evidence?

-At Auditory Verbal UK, we want to see a world where all deaf children have the same opportunities in life as hearing children.
+At Auditory Verbal UK, we want all deaf babies and children to have the same opportunities in life as their hearing peers.

 Do you have an interest in transforming children’s lives?
 See our vacancies.